 Pancreatitis in Dogs: Diagnosis, Treatment, and Recovery

 Pancreatitis is a relatively common condition in dogs.
-It can occur in any age, breed, or gender, although it is more common in certain breeds.
-Symptoms of illness can vary in intensity from mild to severe, and dogs may have acute (sudden) or chronic (long-term) pancreatitis.
+It can occur in pups of any age, breed, or gender, although it is more common in certain breeds.
+Common symptoms of pancreatitis include abdominal pain, which can vary in intensity from mild to severe.

 What Causes Pancreatitis in Dogs?